jimmybutzen/mydu-scripts/skins/README.md

 !! attention for Windows use the .bat script , for linux users use the .sh script !!

+!! attention all users , the playerId is the playerId in this case and not the userId like for titles. for example the playerId for admin is 10000 while the userId = 1. !!

 ## Prerequisites

 1. **Docker**: Ensure Docker is installed and running on your system.